koszullab/instaGRAAL/README.md

     object_suffix = '.' + make_vars['MODOBJS'].split()[0].split('.')[1]
     IndexError: list index out of range

 You need to install codepy directly from the git repository to have a more recent version than the one on PyPI.
-Run the following commands :
+Run the following commands:

 ```sh
     sudo pip3 uninstall codepy